CompositionalIT/storage-identity/readme.md

 * Grants Reader permissions of the identity to the storage account
 * Deploys them to Azure
 * Uploads a set of files into the created storage account
+* Opens a browser to show the data served back by ASP .NET.

-You will be promted to log into Azure the first time you execute the script.
+You will be prompted to log into Azure the first time you execute the script.
 After a short delay, Farmer will generate and deploy both the ARM template and the deployed application into the provisioned App Service.

-#### 4. Upload data
-* Browse to the service i.e. https://<webappname>.azurewebsites.net/blobs.
-After a short delay, you will see a JSON formatted list of all the uploaded files.